Skip to main content

 Overview

-You can now apply for this course through eVision, our application portal.
-Just follow the steps and let us know which module you’d like to apply for.
+You can apply through eVision, our application portal.
+Just follow the steps and let us know which module you’d like to study.
+When prompted, make sure you select the Core Block (CB) option from the drop-down menu.

 Choose your modules